What is cancer?

 Most patients continue to participate in all the same activities they did before the diagnosis and can lead their normal lifestyle.
 Veterinary cancer treatment protocols are designed to improve the quantity AND quality of life.
 Some pets do experience side effects during chemotherapy, but these are generally mild for most patients and can be managed at home.
-Unlike in humans, less than 5% of veterinary chemotherapy patients need to be hospitalized because of severe chemotherapy side effects.
+Unlike in humans, less than 5% of veterinary chemotherapy patients will need to be hospitalized because of severe chemotherapy side effects.
 Fatalities from complications are rare.
 If a particular protocol is not well tolerated by your pet, we will discuss adjusting or changing the protocol to ensure your pet’s continued well-being.

 What are chemotherapy treatments like for my pet?

 Most chemotherapy drugs are given by intravenous injection.
 Some injections are very quick, while others are infused over several hours.
 To ensure safe delivery of the chemotherapy drugs into the vein, a catheter is placed at each treatment.
 Your pet is gently restrained during the injection on comfortable cushioning by trained personnel in a quiet setting separate from the activity of the hospital.
 Restraint helps to minimize movement that could cause drug leakage and result in skin damage.
 Most pets take to the injections well.
 If your pet is anxious or struggles, we will talk to you about administering light sedation to reduce your pet’s stress.

 Some chemotherapy drugs cause nausea and vomiting during administration.
 When these drugs are used, we always administer an anti-nausea medication ahead of time so that your pet does not feel sick.
 We recommend fasting prior to all chemotherapy appointments to reduce the risk of aspiration pneumonia if vomiting does occur.